MatthewParnham/programming-languages-2019/Lab1-Lambda-Calculus/LambdaNat0/README.md

 `docker run -it --rm lambdanat bash` to inspect the building stage.

+The `/grammar` folder also has a Dockerfile only for running the parser, although it can't generate a binary executable.

 ## Saving Image

 Save the image with: `docker save lambdanat > lambdanat.tar`.